WINTER NIGHTS QUICK FACTS

 To protect homeless families and seniors from winter weather by providing shelter in a clean, safe, and warm environment.

-To organize, fund, and operate a program under the auspices of the Interfaith Council of Contra Costa County that will provide temporary nighttime shelter from mid October to the end of April for families with children and elders capable of self care who are experiencing homelessness in Contra Costa County
+To organize, fund, and operate a program under the auspices of the Interfaith Council of Contra Costa County that will provide temporary nighttime shelter from mid October to the end of April for families with children who are experiencing homelessness in Contra Costa County

 A TYPICAL WEEK OF “WINTER NIGHTS”

 Midmorning Monday: The truck carrying air mattresses and tents, bed linens, and the belongings of the families arrives at the faith congregation to be unloaded by the program staff, assisted by volunteers.
 Volunteers set up a section of the facility for dining, a section for sleeping, and a section for homework and games, etc.